SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/README.md

 Files in this folder are used to generate [OUTPUT](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/OUTPUT) using the R scripts in [CODE](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/CODE).

-[This inventory of variables]((https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/DATA/LookUp_VariableDescriptions.csv) with short descriptions, plot labels, etc. needs to be maintained manually (for now).
+[This inventory of variables](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/DATA/LookUp_VariableDescriptions.csv) with short descriptions, plot labels, etc. needs to be maintained manually (for now, until the *InfoFile_DataSetName.csv* for each dataset is set up).

 All the contributed source data lives in the sub-folders.
 Each data set is contained in 1 folder within the data folder.
 A data set is a group of time series from a common source, related to a common topic, or covering a shared spatial extent (e.g., same watershed).